devRael1/discordjs-antispam/README.md

 * ✅ Add and Test: `Words Filter System` (Can configure the words list to filter)
 * Add and Test: `Discord Anti Links System`
-* Add and Test: `Anti Links System` (Can configure the links to be checked)
+* Add and Test: `Anti Links System` (Can configure links to filter)
 * Add and Test: `Mass Mentions System`
 * Add and Test: `Emojis excessifs System`
 * ✅ Bypass Bots for All Systems *(Can be enabled or Disabled)*
 * Finish the Example for README.md
-* Find a method to clear cache for a guild when the cache is too big.
+* ✅ Find a method to clear cache for a guild when the cache is too big.
 * Create docs for the module

 ## 📷 Screenshots